ta0kira/zeolite/README.md

 Zeolite *also* allows [use-site variance][variance] variance declarations, like Java uses.

+Building variance into the core of the type system also allows Zeolite to have a [special meta-type](#the-self-parameter) that interfaces can use to require that implementations return a value of *their own type* rather than *the type of the interface*.
+This is particularly useful for defining interfaces for iterators and builders, whose methods often perform an update and return a value of the same type.

 ### Parameters as Variables

 Zeolite treats type parameters both as type place-holders (like in C++ and